 Magnesium heart is the element that gives protection against cardiac troubles and a host of other diseases; it is water-soluble so we need to get our supplies daily from our food, starting with breakfast.

-In landmark research Japanese scientists report in the journal Atherosclerosis, April 2012 that a study of nearly 60,000 initially well persons over a 15-year period revealed that 2690 people died of cardiovascular disease.
-Of these:
+In landmark research Japanese scientists report in the journal Atherosclerosis that a study of nearly 60,000 initially well persons over a 15-year period revealed that 2690 people died of cardiovascular disease.

-After evaluating the magnesium intake in their diets using a special questionnaire, they concluded that there was an inverse-correlation between heart disease and magnesium; and both ischemic and haemorrhagic stroke too.
+After evaluating the mineral intake in their diets using a special questionnaire, they concluded that there was an inverse-correlation between heart disease and magnesium food consumption; and both ischemic and haemorrhagic stroke too.

 "Increased dietary magnesium intake was associated with reduced-mortality from cardiovascular disease especially for women."

-In short those people eating food high in magnesium had a fifty-percent lower incidence of heart disease and stroke.
+In short those people eating food high in magnesium had a fifty-percent lower incidence of heart disease and stroke; note the words "dietary intake."

 Magnesium heart in spinach is what gave Popeye cardiac-protection.

-This is consistent with research about homocysteine cardiovascular in which it has been found that a toxic-substance amino acid builds up in the tissues in the absence of certain vitamins and minerals, and especially magnesium and zinc.
+This is consistent with research about homocysteine cardiovascular in which it has been found that a toxic amino acid builds up in the tissues in the absence of certain vitamins and minerals; especially magnesium and zinc.

 Homocysteine build-up is strongly correlated with

-arteriosclerosis, furring of the arteries, leading to coronary heart
+atherosclerosis and furring of the arteries leading to coronary heart

-disease and stroke; and many other diseases.
-Read more in the classic book, "The H factor."
+disease and stroke; and many other conditions.
+Read more at "The H factor."
 Find it using Site Search.

 Choice foods are those that give you an even-chance of reaching eighty with all your marbles and joints intact; and taking a minimum of pills.

 Our choice foods page gives you some simple suggestions that can swing the statistics in your favour.
-Heart disease and type II diabetes are largely preventable if you choose the right lifestyle.
-It must include magnesium-rich foods.
+Heart disease and type 2 diabetes are largely preventable if you choose the right lifestyle.
+It must include magnesium-rich meals and whole grains.

-Foods high in magnesium include especially the green leafy vegetables like spinach[3] and broccoli; and legumes too.
+Foods high in magnesium should include especially the dark-green leafy vegetables like spinach[3] and broccoli; and legumes too.
 Nuts, seeds and oats[4] are also rich sources of the mineral.

-Plus they are low in carbohydrate, so they fit in perfectly if you are following one of the ketogenic diets; losing weight by enjoying low starch and high-fat meals.
+Plus they are low in carbohydrate, so they fit in perfectly if you are following one of the ketogenic diets; losing weight by enjoying reduced refined starch with high-fat meals.

 Personally I have considerable difficulties with the classic Banting diet; we are going to see an uptick in the malignant-tumours methinks from all that red meat.